 Defective Seat Belt Attorney

-John T. Flood is a lawyer in Corpus Christi, TX who focuses on defective seatbelt cases.
+John T. Flood is a lawyer in Texas who focuses on defective seatbelt cases.
 Call (361) 654-8877 to get compensation for your injury caused by a faulty seat belt.

 In addition to providing protection in the event of an accident, seat belts can also aid in protection against other vehicle safety features such as airbags; when vehicle occupants are not wearing seat belts, airbags can injure or kill them due to the rate of acceleration and impact from deployment.
 While the intended purpose of seat belts is to protect a vehicle’s passengers, a defective seat belt can become the source of injury or death when it improperly functions.